-For a truly unique foodie experience, take to the waves for a Royal Seafood Seafari.
+For a truly unique foodie experience, take to the waves for a perfect picnic Seafari.
 Seafaris are a local company who specialise in RIB boat adventures – they also claim a 40% likelihood of spotting dolphins!
 Zip through the waves to Les Ecréhous, small islands six miles off the coast of Jersey with an otherworldly feel.
-The Royal Seafood Seafari features a luxury seafood picnic designed by Suma’s, a local restaurant with a brilliant reputation for seafood.
-Local wine supplier Love Wine have carefully chosen the wines to pair with your picnic for that extra little luxury.
-A foodie treat like no other.
+Choose from a luxury seafood picnic, or grazing boards galore – brought to you by Binney & Boarder or The Jersey Grazing Company.
+To make sure your wine selection is on point for the trip why not pop in to see local wine supplier Love Wine who have a fabulous selection of carefully curated vinos, perfect for lazy afternoons spent on our offshore reefs.

 3. Sunset on the west coast.

 Head out west to watch the sunset.
 We promise you will feel a world away from home.
 Watch the waves roll in as the sun dips beyond the horizon at El Tico Beach Cantina.
 El Tico overlooks St. Ouen’s Bay and serves great food including local Moules made with rich Jersey Cream, served with a local “Stinky Bay” ale and a side order of stunning sunset.

 Beach BBQ to Michelin Star.

 Get up close and personal with one of Jersey’s best known icons, our lovely dairy cows!
 Tour Woodside Farm and take away some grilled goods for a beach BBQ.
 Afterwards enjoy afternoon tea at Château La Chaire Hotel near Rozel Bay.
 Unwind over a gourmet dinner at Bohemia, Jersey’s own Michelin Star restaurant.